Unit 4 - Practice Quiz

 A. It concatenates the context vector with the decoder's current hidden state to compute the final attentional hidden state.

-C. It feeds the context vector exclusively to the encoder to update embeddings.
+C. It uses the context vector to predict the previous hidden state.

 33 After computing the attention weights in an encoder-decoder network, how is the context vector generated?